Julianna Pena: ‘I’m not Nostradamus, but I predict a win against Amanda Nunes’

 Pena is seemingly unfazed by the delay, and the patience she has shown is also part of her in-ring approach.
 “Physicality is only one part of the puzzle,” she says.
 “I feel like patience is sometimes better than pride, and I’m a very patient fighter.”

-Some of Nunes’ opponents have arguably been too patient, failing to assert themselves or engage for fear of the consequences.
+Some of Nunes’s opponents have arguably been too patient, failing to assert themselves or engage for fear of the consequences.
 Pena has secured seven of her 10 victories via stoppage, proving that she often picks her moments correctly.
-Meanwhile, 17 of Nunes’ 21 wins have come via knockout or submission.
+Meanwhile, 17 of Nunes’s 21 wins have come via knockout or submission.
 A finish seems likely this Saturday.

 Should that be the case, there is one person above all others who will hope it goes in favour of the challenger.
 Pena’s daughter Isa, who turns four next month, will be in attendance at the T-Mobile Arena.